-Offering academic excellence without the pressure and with high quality pastoral care, the Secondary classes are for pupils aged between 11-16 years respectively, attending primarily on a full time basis.
+Offering academic excellence without the pressure and with high quality pastoral care, the Secondary classes are for pupils aged between 11-16 years respectively, attending on a full time basis.
 The classes are limited to a maximum of 12 children attending any one session.

 The Secondary Classes offer a natural progression for those children who have attended the Primary Class, whilst preparing the children for taking their GCSEs.
 They also provide an ideal space for all children who thrive in smaller scale environments.

-Since we started offering GCSEs two years ago our school has had an outstanding record, with pupils achieving an average of 8, high grade GCSEs and with an A grade average across all exams.
+Since we started offering GCSEs four years ago our school has had an outstanding record, with pupils achieving an average of 8, high grade GCSEs and with an A grade average across all exams.
 We believe this is down to a number of factors.
 The excellence of our teaching staff; the thorough exploration of topics through pupil involvement in the learning process; the high level of care and respect given to our pupils; and the relaxed, stress free, small scale environment.
 Although our classes are well equipped, as a small school we have comparatively less facilities than a larger school, but nevertheless results are excellent in all subject areas.
 For example our average grade in Chemistry is presently A*, with one pupil achieving 98%, despite the absence of a dedicated science laboratory.

 The school’s results for the last 4 years, which covers the period we have been offering GCSEs, can be downloaded by clicking on this link – GCSE Results 2012-15.